jnihal/gpdb7-docker-compose/README.md

 need to have multiple hosts and the single-node gpdemo cluster is insufficient.
 The docker compose GPDB 7 cluster is ephemeral so the cluster can be discarded and rebuilt for quick and clean testing.
-The OS of choice here is CentOS 7.
+The OS of choice here is Rocky Linux 8.

 ## Build the image